httpwg/http2-spec/draft.md

 "http://" URIs today, there is no net loss of security, and we gain some privacy from passive attacks.

-This makes TLS signficantly simpler to deploy for servers; they are able to use a self-signed certificate.
+This makes TLS significantly simpler to deploy for servers; they are able to use a self-signed certificate.

 Additionally, it is possible to detect some attacks by remembering what